Nschess/Nschess/README.md

       {
         level: "Advanced",
         side: "Black to move",
-        title: "Deflection finish",
+        title: "Deflection finish: Remove the Guard",
-        prompt: "White's rook is the only defender.
-Which queen move overloads it?",
+        prompt: "White's rook guards the corner.
+Capture it and finish the attack.",
-        fen: "6k1/5ppp/8/2b5/8/5q2/5PPP/4R1K1",
+        fen: "6k1/6pp/8/8/8/8/5qPP/5R1K b - - 0 1",
-        targets: ["f2"],
+        targets: ["f1"],
-        hint: "Force the king to face a protected queen capture.",
+        hint: "Take the rook on f1.
+The queen controls the king's only doorway.",
+        line: ["Qxf1#"],
         answers: [
-          { move: "Qxf2+", correct: true },
+          { move: "Qxf1#", correct: true },
-          { move: "Bxf2+", correct: false },
+          { move: "Qxg2+", correct: false },
-          { move: "Qg4", correct: false }
+          { move: "Qg1+", correct: false }
         ],
-        feedback: "Qxf2+ deflects the defense because the queen is protected and the check is forcing."
+        feedback: "Qxf1# removes the defender and seals the corner.
+The king has no safe square."
       },
       {
         level: "Advanced",